Wednesday, November 01, 2006

 Personal Rating: 4.5/5

 What a compelling way to tell a story!
 I thoroughly admire the author's choice of writing style.
 His use of the narrator's perspective was a mesmerizing and ingenious strategy that captivated my attention.
-I was also very impressed with the scattering of very simple, yet profound statements that truly contained palable sentiments.
+I was also very impressed with the scattering of very simple, yet profound statements that truly contained palpable sentiments.

 Oddly enough, being enchanted by his writing style alone did not propel me to rate this book any higher.
 Simply, my "pleasure meter" wasn't elevated enough to the level that warranted it; however, I have no real complaints. ???